Average cost optimal control under weak ergodicity hypotheses: Relative value iterations: Preliminaries

 This can be shown by following the proof of \cref{L3.1} which establishes an analogous result for the model in this paper.
-Therefore, any Markov control that arises from the disintegration of an ergodic occupation measure attains the infimum on the right hand side of \cref{E-dscrA} for $x\in K$.
+Therefore, any Markov control that arises from the disintegration of an optimal ergodic occupation measure attains the infimum on the right-hand side of \cref{E-dscrA} for $x\in K$.
 Let

-with $\beta$ as in \cref{ED2.2A}, and suppose that the right hand side of \cref{E-dscrB} is finite for all $x\in\NN$.
+with $\beta$ as in \cref{ED2.2A}, and suppose that the right-hand side of \cref{E-dscrB} is finite for all $x\in\NN$.
 Then it is straightforward to show, using a one step analysis, that $V$ satisfies

-or in other words, we have the Bellman equation, on the entire state space, except perhaps at $x=0$.
+in other words, we have the Bellman equation on the entire state space except possibly at $x=0$.
 Now, since $\beta$ is the ergodic value, we have

 with equality when $v=v_{\zeta^\star}$.
 In particular, $V(0)=0$.
 But this shows that the Bellman equation also holds for $x=0$.
-One crucial step in this derivation is the finiteness of the right hand side of \cref{E-dscrB}.
+One crucial step in this derivation is the finiteness of the right-hand side of \cref{E-dscrB}.
 Since $c-\beta\ge0$ on the complement of a finite set by the near-monotone hypothesis, it is easy to show that it suffices to assume that there exists some $v\in\Usm$ which satisfies